 - 1 liter of water just beginning to boil

 You should drink 3 to 4 cups of this tea daily, half an hour before your main meals.
-The tea should be drunk without sugar to get the expected effect and better weight loss results when combined with a balanced diet and physical exercise.
+The tea should be taken without sugar to achieve the expected effect, however optimal weight loss results will be noted when combined with a balanced diet and physical exercise.

 How to use hibiscus in juice recipes

 In addition to hot tea and iced tea, hibiscus can also be added to fruit or vegetable juices.
 To prepare the juices, instead of water, use iced hibiscus tea and mix with fruits or vegetables in the blender.
-Good ideas for fruit are passion fruit, pineapple or strawberry.
+Fruits that combine well with the hibiscus flavor are passion fruit, pineapple and strawberries.

 When not to drink hibiscus tea

-Hibiscus tea is contraindicated in cases of pregnancy, for women during PMS, because it can worsen their symptoms, and people with low blood pressure.
-Hibiscus tea can also cause hormonal changes and reduce fertility, so it is contraindicated for women trying to conceive.
+Hibiscus tea is contraindicated for women who are pregnant, for women during PMS, (as it can worsen their symptoms), and people with low blood pressure.
+Hibiscus tea may cause hormonal changes and reduce fertility, so it is contraindicated for women trying to conceive.

-Excessive consumption of hibiscus tea can also cause intoxication of the body, changes in blood pressure and muscle weakness, so the maximum daily dose should be 2 to 3 grams or about 6 cups of tea.
+Excessive consumption of hibiscus tea can also lead to an overdose, changes in blood pressure and muscle weakness, so the maximum daily dose should be 2 to 3 grams or about 6 cups of tea.